UP | HOME

 • These packages are referred to as system packages

-• The current version of pip on Ubuntu is configured to disallow you from installing packages with pip unless they are installed into a virtual environment.
+• The current version of pip on Ubuntu prevents you from installing packages with pip unless they are installed into a virtual environment.

 Virtual Environments